Jedrek1996/ExcelReader/README.md

   - Nodemon for active updates on the backend.

 - **Testing Framework:**
-  - Jest for unit testing for both endss.
+  - Jest for unit testing for both ends.

 - **Configs:**
-- Concurrently to run both ends in development.
+  - Concurrently to run both ends in development as well as test files.
   - Proxy in vite config to ensure both ends are connected.

 ## Features 🔎